jovotech/learn-jovo/tutorials/custom-logger-jovo-plugin/README.md

-# [Tutorial] Creating a Custom Logger as a Jovo Plugin
+# Creating a Custom Logger as a Jovo Plugin

 Learn how to add a custom logger using the [Jovo Plugin feature](https://www.jovo.tech/docs/advanced#plugins).
 You can find the full code example of this tutorial here: [jovo-templates/tutorials/plugin](https://github.com/jovotech/jovo-templates/tree/master/tutorials/plugin).
 Or download it using the Jovo CLI:
 ```javascript